Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • Pregnant women.
 In this case, the ligaments and cartilage tissue begin to relax and soften before childbirth under the influence of certain hormones.

 • Elderly people.
-Changes in the joints are associated with age-related characteristics of the body.
+Changes in joints are associated with age-related characteristics of the body.

-• People who spend a lot of time in a seated position (working at the computer) or leading an inactive lifestyle.
+• People who spend a lot of time sitting (working at a computer) or leading an inactive lifestyle.

-A sign of a violation of the normal functioning of the joint is pain in the sacroiliac joint, lower back, groin, hip joint, in the region of the sacrum.
+A sign of a violation of the normal functioning of the joint is pain in the sacroiliac joint, lower back, groin, hip joint, and in the sacral area.
 Pain usually occurs in the morning and subsides in the evening.

-In the vicinity of the sacroiliac joint, there are a large number of different joints.
-They are all very important and have specific functions.
-Damage to these bone formations has similar symptoms, so it is difficult to establish the exact cause of the pain without a special examination.
-For example, in some cases, patients with congenital abnormalities (fusion of the fifth lumbar and first sacral vertebrae) are identified, who begin to feel pain in the lumbar spine with the onset of adulthood.
-A correctly diagnosed is the key to successful treatment.
-Consider the methods of modern diagnostics of joint diseases:
+In the vicinity of the sacroiliac joint there are a large number of different joints.
+They are all very important and perform specific functions.
+Damage to these bone formations has similar symptoms, so without a special examination it is difficult to determine the exact cause of the pain.
+For example, in some cases, patients are identified with congenital pathology (fusion of the fifth lumbar and first sacral vertebrae), who begin to feel pain in the lumbar region with the onset of adulthood.
+A correct diagnosis is the key to successful treatment.
+Let's consider methods of modern diagnosis of joint diseases:

-• Radiological examination (X-ray of the sacroiliac joint).
+• Conducting a radiological examination (x-ray of the sacroiliac joint).

 • Magnetic resonance imaging (MRI of the sacroiliac joints) is used.